Configuration

 • hist_bins: optional, int or ‘default’, the number of bins in the velocity histogram for storing orbits.
 The default option gives about 10 times better velocity sampling than the data.

-• name_of_next_kinematic_set (if any…)
+• name_of_next_kinematic_set: (if any…)

 For more information on the input file formats, please refer to the Input Files section of the Overview page.